Guest contribution by The Rational Actor. Seriously.

 The developmental equivalence argument for elected governors

 The main argument for elected governors is the developmental equivalence argument.
 This argument relies on the fact that Bangkok possesses a Bangkok Metropolitan Administration (BMA).
 It came into being in 1973 and actually comprises two parts, the executive (the elected Governor) and the Bangkok Metropolitan Council, which has been elected, from 1985.
-The Bangkok Metropolitan Administration includes four provinces which constitute the ‘capital city’ and is a unique form of governance within Thailand.
+The BMA constitutes a province and is a unique form of governance within Thailand.
+Its influence in terms of planning includes the five provinces (Nakhon Pathom, Pathum Thani, Nonthaburi, Samut Prakan, and Samut Sakhon) which are part of the Bangkok Metropolitan Region.

 However, it is not Thai.
 The concept of the Bangkok Metropolitan Council and Governor was borrowed wholesale from Britain, again, namely from the Greater London Council.
 It existed from 1965 to 1986 and was succeeded by the Greater London Authority in 2000.
 In this British system, the ‘governor’ was called the ‘leader’, but the Thai BMA governor was functionally equivalent to the ‘leader’.